Build Metadata Reference

 Disabled

 If this field is present, the application does not get put into the public index.
 This allows metadata to be retained while an application is temporarily disabled from being published.
 The value should be a description of why the application is disabled.
-No APKs or source code archives are deleted: to purge an APK see the Build Version section or delete manually for developer builds.
+No APKs or source code archives are deleted: to purge an APK see disable in the Builds section or delete it manually for developer builds.
 The field is therefore used when an app has outlived it’s usefulness, because the source tarball is retained.

 RequiresRoot